nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `sort { n/ | a/ | p/ | d/ }`

 * Sorts cases based on the specified criterion.
-* One and only one of the prefixes must be specified: `n/` for name, `a/` for age, `p/` for postal code and `d/` for date.
+* One and only one of the prefixes must be specified: `n/` for name, `a/` for age, `p/` for postal code, and `d/` for date.

 <br>

 ### Undoing/Redoing an action : `undo` or `redo`

-Undo's/redo's an action that resulted in the change of DengueHotspotTracker data.
+Undoes/redoes an action that resulted in the change of DengueHotspotTracker data.

 Format: `undo [INTEGER]` or `redo [INTEGER]` for `undo` and `redo` respectively.